Audi cuts spare-part prices in China amid anti-monopoly probe

 The announcement by Volkswagen's (VOWG_p.DE) Audi came on the heels of a move by British luxury carmaker Jaguar Land Rover to cut prices on three models in China in response to the NDRC's probe.

-The NDRC, which regulates pricing activities, has handed down record fines over the past year to a number of multinational companies including Mead Johnson Nutrition Co (MJN.N) and Danone SA (DANO.PA).

-A senior NDRC official said in February that the pricing regulator was collecting evidence of possible anti-competitive behaviour by the country's auto parts market.
+A senior NDRC official said in February that the pricing regulator was collecting evidence of possible anti-competitive behavior by the country's auto parts market.

-The government has also been collecting information on whether there's monopolistic behaviour by automakers in the country's vehicle market.
+The government has also been collecting information on whether there's monopolistic behavior by automakers in the country's vehicle market.

 'LOCALIZATION MEASURES'